• Skip to primary navigation

 For the sesame sauce:

 • Soy sauce - We like to add some light sodium soy sauce to add some a little savoriness to the sesame sauce and a little extra color.
-If you want your sauce to be a little dark, you can even add a up to 1 teaspoon of dark soy sauce.
+If you want your sauce to be a little darker, you can even add a up to 1 teaspoon of dark soy sauce.

 • Sugar and salt - To help balance out the flavor of the sauce.
 You could use honey, but the flavor will be a little different.